Weddings at St John’s

 Both parties to the marriage be at least 18 years old

-The couple completes a Notice of Intended Marriage form and give this to the celebrant less than 18 months and more than one month before the wedding day.
-This is available from the celebrant or at www.ocba.sa.gov.au/bdm/marriages/requirements.html
+The couple completes a Notice of Intended Marriage form and gives this to the priest/pastor less than 18 months and more than one month before the wedding day.
+This is available from the celebrant or at the South Australian Government website.

-St John’s highly recommends some form of marriage education for all couples.
-Courses usually cover aspects of the relationship which can build or undermine a healthy marriage, such as expectations for marriage, effective communication, conflict and resolution, intimacy, family values and keeping love alive.
+St John’s recommends professional marriage preparation for all couples.
+Courses are conducted by Anglicare and a variety of other agencies.
+These courses cover aspects of the relationship which can build or undermine a healthy marriage, such as expectations for marriage, effective communication, conflict and resolution, intimacy, family values, financial management and keeping love alive.

 St John’s is noted for its fine acoustics and has a renowned pipe organ, a chamber organ and a Steinway grand piano.
-Dr Greg Crawford, the Director of Music and organist, is available to play at weddings.
-He is happy to help with the selection of music.
-Couples contact him about six weeks before the wedding to discuss their music.
+Please contact the office who will put you in touch with an organist who is available on the date of your marriage.
+Our organists are happy to help with the selection of music.

-Visiting musicians must ask Dr Crawford for permission to play St John’s instruments.
+Visiting musicians must ask at the office for permission to play St John’s instruments.

-St John’s considers that traditional music works best in this traditional church, but couples are free to choose their own style.
-However the church does not have a sophisticated sound system.
-If electronic music is the preferred option, couples must contact St John’s sound engineer, Michael Cant, to ensure compatibility.
+Traditional music works best in this church, but couples are free to choose their own style.
+The church does not have a sophisticated sound system, however, if recorded music is the preferred option, couples are advised to consult the verger to ensure compatibility.

-Couples are welcome to organise an additional instrumental or vocal soloist or group to perform during the ceremony, and St John’s can provide some names.
-The cost is in addition to the Wedding Package.
+Couples are welcome to organise an additional instrumental or vocal soloist or group to perform during the ceremony (St John’s can recommend some performers).
+The wedding party reimburses the performers directly.

-A large arrangement of white flowers is included in the Wedding Package, which remains in the church for the following Sunday’s service.
-Colours can be arranged for a small additional charge.
+A large white arrangement of flowers is included in the Wedding Package, and this remains in the church for the following Sunday’s service.
+Alternative colours can be arranged on request.

 Confetti must not be used inside or outside the church.
-St John’s opens directly onto Halifax Street; therefore throwing confetti is an offence under the Litter Act.
+St John’s opens directly onto Halifax Street and throwing confetti is an offence under the Litter Act.

-Alternatively, fresh or dried rose petals, rice or bubbles are environmentally friendly.
-These can be thrown in the garden, but, please note, not inside the church.
+Alternatively, fresh or dried rose petals, or bubbles are environmentally friendly.
+Please note, these can be thrown in the garden, but not inside the church.
 Fabric rose petals are also not permitted.

 Photography and Video recording

-Good professional photographers are able to record the service unobtrusively.
-St John’s leaves it to couples to give clear instruction and/or to invite them to attend the rehearsal.
+Good professional photographers are able to record the service unobtrusively and respectfully.
+St John’s asks that couples give clear instructions to this effect.

-St John’s asks that if possible no additional lighting be used and that flash photography be kept to a minimum.
+We also ask that no additional lighting is used and flash photography is kept to a minimum.

-The ringing of the bell in the entry porch in Halifax Street heralds the bride’s arrival at the church.
+The ringing of the church bell heralds the bride’s arrival.

 The priest begins the ceremony by welcoming everyone.
 Hymns, readings and a prayer usually precede the consent of the couple to marry.
 The exchange of vows and rings follows.
 The legal signing of the register is done at a table at the side of the altar, again in full view.
-The priest gives his blessing and the newlyweds, followed by the bridal party, move down the aisle, again to music, through the other porch and out into the garden.
+The priest gives his blessing and the newlyweds, followed by the bridal party, move down the aisle, again to music, through the garden porch and out onto the lawn.

 The ceremony lasts about 35 minutes, depending on the choice of readings, hymns and other music.
-St John’s usually follows the traditional Anglican service, but is open to variations.
+St John’s priests follow Anglican orders of service.
 Couples can choose the hymns, songs, readings and additional music to include in the ceremony.
-Some couples choose to have none!
 St John’s can help with suggestions, and also with the order of service.
-You are welcome to write your own vows or variations on the traditional vows.

 The fee is not subject to GST.

-Reductions are not made for choosing an alternative clergy person, musician or florist.
+Reductions are not made for choosing an alternative priest/pastor, musician or florist.